Metal collections care

-Aluminium is highly chemically reactive, soft and silver-coloured.
-It is protected by a thin coast of aluminium oxide, which is hard and unreactive.
+Aluminium is highly chemically reactive, soft, and silver-coloured.
+It’s protected by a thin coast of aluminium oxide, which is hard and unreactive.
 Do not polish aluminium too much to remove this protective layer.
-It is too soft and weak for use as a pure metal and it is frequently alloyed with copper and/or magnesium, manganese, silicon and zinc, giving a wide range of properties for different uses.
+It’s too soft and weak for use as a pure metal and it is frequently alloyed with copper and/or magnesium, manganese, silicon, and zinc, giving a wide range of properties for different uses.

 Aluminium and its alloys are generally corrosion-resistant, but problems can arise in very corrosive environments.
 High-strength aluminium and copper alloys, usually used in aircrafts, can corrode when exposed to saltwater.
 This problem, which is characterised by the appearance of blue-green and white crystals, can be treated but laboratory facilities are required.